mroonga/mroonga/doc/source/developer/debug.rst

 ----------------------

 When you build software for debugging, you can get more information like symbol resolutions in gdb.
-So we build both MySQL and mroonga for debugging in development.
+So we build both MySQL and Mroonga for debugging in development.

 .. note::